Wager Mutiny: Cheap's group

-Back at Wager Island Captain Cheap was observed to deteriorate markedly in health with his legs swelling to twice their normal size, and he also attracted criticism in Byron's subsequent narrative for taking more food than the others but did less work.
-Fifteen days after returning to Wager Island, the men were visited by a party of indigenous Chono nomads led by Martín Olleta, who were astonished to find castaways there.
-After some negotiation, with the surgeon speaking Spanish, the Chono agreed to guide Cheap's group to a small Spanish settlement up the coast, using an overland route to avoid the peninsula.
+Back at the island, Cheap's health was observed to deteriorate markedly, with his legs swelling to twice their normal size.
+He also attracted criticism in Byron's subsequent narrative for taking more food than the others but doing less work.
+Fifteen days after returning to the island, the men were visited by a party of indigenous Chono nomads led by Martín Olleta, who were astonished to find castaways there.
+After some negotiation, with the surgeon speaking halting Spanish, the Chono agreed to guide Cheap's group to a small Spanish settlement up the coast, using an overland route to avoid the peninsula.
 The castaways traded the barge for the journey.
-Iron was highly valued by the Chono as this metal was even scarce in the Spanish settlements further north.
-Martín Olleta led the survivors through an unusual route across Presidente Ríos Lake in Taitao Peninsula avoiding the common route through San Tadeo River and San Rafael Lake.
+Iron was highly valued by the Chono as this metal was scarce even in the Spanish settlements further north.

-In his book, John Byron gives a detailed account of the journey to the Spanish village of Castro in Chiloé Archipelago, as does Alexander Campbell.
+Martín Olleta led the survivors through an unusual route across Presidente Ríos Lake in the Taitao Peninsula, avoiding the common route through the San Tadeo River and San Rafael Lake.
+Byron gives a detailed account of the journey to the Spanish village of Castro in the Chiloé Archipelago, as does Campbell.
 The ordeal took four months, during which another ten men died of starvation, exhaustion and fatigue.
-Marine Lieutenant Hamilton, Midshipman Campbell, Midshipman Byron, and Captain Cheap were the only survivors.
-Before handing over the English to Spanish authorities Martín Olleta's party stopped somewhere south of Chiloé Island to hide all iron objects, likely to avoid having them confiscated.
-Scholar Ximena Urbina conjectures that Martín Olleta must have lived close to the Spanish and heard from other natives of the wreckage.
-Thus the rescue was not by chance but an enterprise done with prior knowledge of the Spanish interest in foreigners and of the valuable loot to be found at the wreckage.
+Marine Lieutenant Hamilton, Midshipmen Byron and Campbell, and Captain Cheap were the only survivors.

+Before handing over the English to Spanish authorities, Olleta's party stopped somewhere south of Chiloé Island to hide all iron objects, likely to avoid having them confiscated.
+Scholar Ximena Urbina conjectures that Olleta must have lived close to the Spanish and heard from other natives of the wreckage; thus the rescue was not by chance but an enterprise done with prior knowledge of the Spanish interest in foreigners and of the valuable loot to be found at the wreck site.